-For 2014, Jason Kapit (@JasonKapitFTL) represents the majority of luxury sales in Parkland.
-He is the Exclusive Broker for Landmark Ranch Estates in Southwest Ranches and maintains offices in Weston and Las Olas.
+For 2014, Jason Kapit (@JasonKapitFTL) continues to represent the majority of luxury sales in Parkland.
+He is the Exclusive Broker for Landmark Ranch Estates, recently selling Pietra D'Oro for $5.53 Million.

 Parkland* is a city in Broward County, Florida where zoning laws are designed to protect the “parklike” character of the city.
 Initially, there were no stores or traffic lights in Parkland, though this changed in the early 2000s.
 As of 2008, the population estimated by the U.S. Census Bureau is 24,017 It is part of the South Florida metropolitan area, which is home to 5,463,857 people.[6

 Parkland is located at 26°18?55?N 80°14?26?W? / ?26.315357°N 80.240444°W? / 26.315357; -80.240444.
 According to the United States Census Bureau, the city has a total area of 10.78 square miles (28 km2).
 10.20 square miles (26 km2) of it is land and 0.58 square miles (2 km2) of it (5.38%) is water.

 As of the census of 2000, there were 13,835 people, 4,349 households, and 3,805 families residing in the city.
 The population density was 1,356.7/mi² (523.7/km²).
 There were 4,522 housing units at an average density of 443.4/mi² (171.2/km²).
 The racial makeup of the city was 91.42% White (84.1% were Non-Hispanic Whites,).
 3.07% African American, 0.12% Native American, 3.22% Asian, 0.01% Pacific Islander, 0.93% from other races, and 1.24% from two or more races.
 Hispanic or Latino of any race were 8.33% of the population.